-Curriculum Components- Key

-Indicators Courses or Other Assessment(s)

-Requirements 11 (Identify by key

-(Include course prefix, assessment

-number, and name.) number[s] in
+Indicators Curriculum Components- Courses or Other Requirements (Include course prefix, number, and name.)
+Key Assessment(s) (Identify by key assessment number[s] in Section II.)

-Section II.)

 7.1

 All candidates will:

 7.1.1

 Use theory and elements of effective

 collaboration.

 7.1.2

 Serve as a collaborative resource to colleagues.

 7.1.3

 Use collaboration and effective communication to

 coordinate with families and other professionals to

 assess, plan, and implement effective programs,

 including individualized education programs (IEPs),

 individualized family service plans (IFSPs), and/or

 transition plans and services that promote

 progress toward measurable outcomes for

 individuals with exceptionalities and their families

 across a wide range of settings.

+7.2

+Candidates in collaborative special education

+(Grades 6-12) will also cooperate with other

+agencies to address post-school outcomes.